-I often look down while out on a walk, eyes trained unseeingly on the ground in front of me, deep in thought, or making sure I don’t stumble.
+I often look down while out on a walk, eyes trained on the ground in front of me but unseeing, deep in thought, or making sure I don’t stumble.
 It’s particularly true in these restricted times.
 I often walk exactly because I’m feeling down, unable to venture further afield, restricted to walking the same streets in my neighborhood over and over.
 Down mood, down eyes.

 But what about down – doesn’t it have a place, some value?
 Am I giving it short shrift, in favor of the frilly foofaraw, the candy striped dessert?
 The path I walk on is also worthy of admiration.
 It’s the solid bit, the thing that holds me up, strong and steady, the mother I need to cherish and care for!

 So I spent an afternoon purposefully looking down, taking in the things I take for granted in my neighborhood as I reel repeatedly, round and round.

 I noticed the art on the ground, lines and patterns, color and texture, life at a different level.
 It’s something new anyway, a novelty in my shrinking external world.

 Meanwhile, my internal world continues to spin, shift, sit.